Facebook Monitoring: How Much Should You Care?

 The People Are Angry

-While the study might seem reasonable enough to tech-heads, many bloggers and columnists were up in arms about the whole idea.
-Slate seems to have broken the story, and in this published piece, the author suggests that this sort of behavior is reminiscent of recent NSA surveillance scandals.
-She was concerned about how much the company had access to, and she ends the piece with a quote from Dave Eggers: “All that happens must be known.”
+While the study might seem reasonable enough to tech heads, many bloggers and columnists were discussing the whole idea.
+Slate appears to have broken the story, and in this published piece, the author suggests that this behavior is reminiscent of recent NSA surveillance scandals.
+She was concerned about how much the company had access to, and she ended the piece with a quote from Dave Eggers: “All that happens must be known.”
 Other bloggers jumped on board, including Ars Technica, which covered the piece under the headline, “Facebook is tracking what you don’t do on Facebook.”

 Words of Reason

-Alarmism is easy to cultivate, but there have been some writers who exercise a little caution.
-Techno bloggers (and the Daily Kos gets a big mention here) think that much of this hysteria is just, well, hysteria.
-They note that all websites collect some kind of data on users, and that collecting information about boxes users click on is as easy as entering one simple line of code into the gobbledygook that runs the site.
+Alarmism is easy to cultivate, but some writers have exercised a little caution.
+Techno bloggers (and the Daily Kos gets a big mention here) think that much of this hysteria is just hysteria.
+They note that all websites collect some data on users and that gathering information about boxes users click on is as easy as entering one simple line of code into the gobbledygook that runs the site.
 For bloggers in this camp, there’s no real reason for alarm as the company isn’t storing the data anywhere, and the anonymous nature of the study suggests that no one person’s privacy was violated.
-Since the data collected didn’t even concern the information that people did or did not post, there’s no real privacy breach at all.
+Since the data collected didn’t even concern the information people did or did not post, there’s no real privacy breach.
 It’s just code.
 Just numbers.
 It just suggests a vague type of activity.

 The underlying message: Calm down already.